-The first, and perhaps most obvious tip, is to optimize your Google My Business listing.
+The first, and perhaps most obvious tip, is to optimize your Google Business Profile listing.
 This listing is what your audience sees when they search through Google Maps.
 If you want to help your listing appear higher in Google Maps search results, you must optimize your listing.

-If you haven’t claimed your Google My Business listing yet, you can follow the directions on Google’s site for claiming your listing.
+If you haven’t claimed your Google Business Profile listing yet, you can follow the directions on Google’s site for claiming your listing.
 Once you’ve claimed your listing, fill out all the information on it.

 Add your name, address, and phone number

 First, start by making sure your name, address, and phone number are consistent and correct.
-Whether someone sees your information on your Google My Business listing, Facebook, or your website, this information should be the same across all platforms.
+Whether someone sees your information on your Google Business Profile listing, Facebook, or your website, this information should be the same across all platforms.